nammoooo/Diversity/README.md

 [Girls Who Code](https://girlswhocode.com/) - Closing the gender gap in technology, Building the pipeline of future female engineers.

+[Girl Develop IT](https://girldevelopit.com/) - On mission to create welcoming, supportive opportunities for women and non-binary adults to learn software development skills.

 [Lean In](https://leanin.org/) - Help women come together to learn from each other and achieve their goals.

 [Ladies that UX](https://www.ladiesthatux.com/) - A community of women in UX who support each other, push the UX boundaries, and promote skill and talent.